unrealemotion/windows-admin-ps-scripts/directory-usage-analyzer/README.md

     *   The number of largest files to display in the "Top N Largest Files" report.
 *   `-ReportPath <String>`
     *   Optional.
-    *   If specified, the full path (including filename, e.g., `C:\Reports\ScanResult.txt`) where the complete analysis report will be saved as a text file.
+    *   If specified, the full path (e.g., `C:\Reports\`) where the complete analysis report will be saved as a text file.
 The report is saved in UTF-8 encoding.
 If the parent directory for the report does not exist, the script will attempt to create it.
 *   `-Verbose`
     *   A common PowerShell parameter.
 While this script doesn't have extensive custom verbose messages beyond its standard output, using `-Verbose` can sometimes provide more detail from underlying cmdlets if errors occur.
 *   `-WhatIf`